 Working with Vault or ACC with Sovelia Plant 3D

 Due to a change in the file format of report files a special step is necessary when using ACC with Sovelia Plant 2025.1.
-All reports under RelatedFiles\CQ\ReportFiles need to be removed, and then added back before uploading to ACC.
+All reports under RelatedFiles\CQ\ReportFiles must be removed, and then added back before uploading to ACC.

 Make sure to use the correct template project provided to you by Symetri.
 This will ensure you have the latest settings and configuration files available for your Plant 3D version.